abstractinfrastructure/k8s-intro-tutorials/storage/README.md

 $ kubectl describe pvc pvc-selector-example
 ```
 The pvc `pvc-selector-example` should be in a `Pending` state with the Error Event `FailedBinding` and
-`no persistent volumes available for this claim and no storage class is set`.
+`no Persistent Volumes available for this claim and no storage class is set`.
 If a PV is given a `storageClassName`,
 **ONLY** PVCs that request that Storage Class may use it, even if the selector has a valid target.

 5) Now create the PV `pv-selector-example` from the manifest `manifests/pv-selector-example.yaml` or the yaml below.